ThakshanaVishvajith/Digital-Sport-Market/README.md

 #
 #
 #
-#  Objectives of the Application
+####  *Objectives of the Application*

 #  The objectives of the proposed mobile application are mainly:
-# • To provide users with a convenient platform that facilitates booking of a sports complex’s facilities.
+# - To provide users with a convenient platform that facilitates #   # booking of a sports complex’s facilities.
-# • To provide users with a user-friendly platform to locate desired facilities and their availability.
+# - To provide users with a user-friendly platform to locate desired   facilities and their availability.
-# • To enable users to request bookings for available time slots.
+# - To enable users to request bookings for available time slots.
-# • To assist sports complexes to efficiently communicate, manage, and confirm bookings.
+# - To assist sports complexes to efficiently communicate, manage, and confirm bookings.
-# • To make the process of finding and booking sports facilities much easier and faster.
+# - To make the process of finding and booking sports facilities much easier and faster.
-# • To promote physical activity and health by increasing the accessibility to facilities through an efficient easy-to-use digital platform.
+# - To promote physical activity and health by increasing the accessibility to facilities through an efficient easy-to-use digital platform.
 #
 #
 #